jamieyello/DownUnder-UI/README.md

 To compile you'll need a recent version of MonoGame and the latest .NET SDKs installed.

-Open Alpha.
+Open alpha.
 Testing and feedback needed!

 ## Features
  - Familiar functionality and workflow with Windows Forms and Qt.